Smiths Everest automatic (1963)

 The automatic movement was the apex of technical development by Smiths, indeed Smiths were the only English watch manufacturer to ever produce an automatic movement.
 It was developed in the late 1950s in keeping to the general adoption of automatic movements by the Swiss watch industry.
 The cal 104G automatic movement was built on Smiths’ calibre 104 manual wind movement, designed from the outset to be adaptable to take an automatic winding module.

 The dial is signed Everest, which Smiths reserved for their premium watches, it refers to the fact that Edmund Hillary carried a Smiths watch on the historic first ascent of Everest in 1953 (he also carried a Rolex, somewhat to the frustration of both brands it doesn’t appear that he actually wore either of them!)
-The watch comes with the correct Smiths box, signed Automatic in the red silk.

 Case diameter (excluding winding crown): 34mm

 Case material: 9 carat gold (hallmarked Edinburgh 1963)

 strap width: 18mm

 time keeping: grade A

 Smiths were the last English producers of quality watches.
 Their watches aren't very well known today because it's over 30 years since they stopped manufacture, but the quality of their watches bears comparison with anything the Swiss were producing.
 Smiths produced a variety of styles of watch for both ladies and gentlemen in chrome, steel, silver and gold cases.
 The gold cased watches were particularly popular as long-service presentation gifts and the case backs are often engraved with a presentation inscription.
 We don't remove these inscriptions as we feel they are an important part of the story of each watch.
 They developed an automatic movement watch and also were contracted by the British army to produce a wristwatch for general service use (the automatic and the military Smiths are amongst the most sought after and command high prices).